-For more than two decades, she has touched the lives of people around the globe, empowering them with profound insights and compassionate guidance on the path to spiritual growth.
+For more than two decades, she has touched the lives of people around the globe, empowering them with profound insights and compassionate guidance on the path to spiritual meditation and growth.
 As a global spiritual leader, BK Shivani Didi has graced platforms and conferences, leaving audiences inspired by her message of love, compassion, and the power of the human spirit.

 Join us on this thought-provoking journey as we delve into the depths of Rajyoga Meditation and discover the transformative wisdom that BK Shivani Didi has to offer.